ernop/slay-the-spire-harness/README.md

 3. can this be hooked up to alphazero
 4. obviously the dream is a complete player of the entire game - simulating every choice fully annoying part of this is having to manually enter the behavior patterns of every enemy
+5. make StS into a game like chess where you can share complete game states for analysis
+6. enable "duplicate StS" in a fair way, to enable true comparison of skill

 Questions
 ==